usegalaxy-eu/ansible-galaxy-systemd/README.md

 # ansible-galaxy-systemd

 Sets up Galaxy server processes responsible for:

- * servicing web requests for the UI/API
+- servicing web requests for the UI/API
- * setting up, starting, monitoring and submitting jobs to a cluster (if configured)
+- setting up, starting, monitoring and submitting jobs to a cluster (if configured)

 ## Requirements

 - systemd

+## Major Changes

+- Gunicorn is now scalable: just define a number in `galaxy_systemd_gunicorns` and like the handlers, that many of them will spawn.
+- The Socket name should now be without the '.sock' prefix, as the sockets are automatically created for each Gunicorn process.
+- Be aware that you may have to rename the sockets in your NGINX config.

 ## Role Variables